SamWindell/Signet/README.md

 You can exclude certain files from being processed by prefixing them with a dash.
 For example `"file.*" "-*.wav"` will match all files in the current directory that start with `file`, except those with the `.wav` extension.

 Input files are processed and then saved back to file (overwritten).
-Signet features a simple undo option that will restore any files that you overwrote in the last call.
+Signet features a simple undo command that will restore any files that you overwrote in the last call.

 ### Comprehensive help text
 Care has been taken to ensure the help text is comprehensive and understandable.
 Run signet with the option `--help` to see information about the available options.
 Run with `--help-all` to see all the available commands.
 You can also add `--help` after a command to see the options of that command specifically.
 For example: